CloudWithChris/cloudwithchris.com/content/blog/api-management-and-policies.md

 >
 > Then it's a case of exposing an API from the app registration that is associated to your backend API, and granting API permissions to the app registration that is aligned to your Single Page App.
 When you expose the API, you provide it a name (e.g. myapi.read).
 That is then the scope that you would pass in when you acquire the access token for the call.
 [This example](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview) shows how to do this for a Single Page Application calling the Microsoft Graph (so, not a custom API - which is the slight difference in what we described here).
 >
 > Why all of this complexity?
 Because, we don't necessarily want to grant one application access to all other applications.
-Likewise, as an organization - we may not want to grant admin consent to this, and in fact give this freedom of choice back to the end-user.
+Likewise, as an organization - we may not want to grant admin consent to this, and in fact give this freedom of choice back to the end user.
 Remember those dialogues when you use a social identity provider to login to a site?
 You're commonly told they'll access your User Name, E-Mail, etc.?
 This is the similar concept to consider with API permissions.
 >
 > If there is interest, I can write a blog post up on this topic.
 However, the purpose of this blog post is really to introduce the concept and power of API Management policies.
 This scenario could be a blog post in its own right.